adamchainz/pelican_novapost/content/git-history-matters.rst

 As a matter of fact, maintaining AUTHORS file is a tedious task, and we would appreciate tools that make it easier.

-I feel that `Git` log is not enough for that purpose.
-And I feel that building tools to highlight contributors would be easier (and safer) than editing `Git` history.
+I think that `Git` log is not enough for that purpose.
+And I think that building tools to highlight contributors would be easier (and safer) than editing `Git` history.
 As a core-committer of some project, I do not want to think about contributors every time I merge a pull-request.
 I would appreciate some tool that does it automatically, or helps me do it in a snap.
 Moreover, I guess such a tool could be reused for many projects.

 ***********************************************
 Conclusion: merge, do not rebase, do not squash
 ***********************************************

-Did I missed some points?
+Did I miss some points?

 Else, I keep on believing ``merge`` is the way to go.
 I cannot find an use case where ``merge`` does not fit, whereas I know use cases where ``rebase`` and